 5. Not All Stains are Hard

 Not all stains are hard to eradicate.
-First, if you encountered this type of stain, then deal with it as soon as possible.
-The more time a stain has to soak in your delicate clothes, the harder it will be to eradicate, even though there are ways to eliminate old stains out of your garment.
+First, if you encounter this type of stain, then deal with it as soon as possible.
+The more time a stain has to soak in your delicate clothes, the harder it will be to eradicate, even though there are ways to eliminate old stains from your garment.

 Second, pre-treat it with a commercial anti-stain product.
 Let it soak for 30-40 mins.
 Lastly, launder it with the utmost care by wholeheartedly following the garment label using preferably cold water.
-If the stain is still visible but seems manageable, repeat the following steps stated above.
+If the stain is still visible but seems manageable, repeat the above steps.